 Parmesan Cheese: Finely grated Parmigiano adds another layer to your sauce.
 You can replace it with pecorino if none is on hand.

 Olive oil: I enjoy Olio Santo and Bertolli oils.
 Both are not too heavy and do not change the flavor of food as some Extra virgin olive oil does.
-Lighter in taste and easier to cook with.
+It is lighter in taste and easier to cook with.

 Pasta: Linguine, fettuccine, penne, farfalle… I leave it up to you to choose the pasta of your liking.
-Do cook them al dente, meaning remove them a couple of minutes before they are thoroughly cooked.
+Do cook them al dente, meaning remove them a couple of minutes before thoroughly cooking.
 You still want to feel a bite when you bite into it.

 Heavy cream: The secret arsenal to all pesto, the original Genovese, and here.
 The cream breaks down the bitterness and gives a softer flavor to your dish.